raphael-group/chisel/README.md

 conda install chisel
 ```

-This command installs `chisel` in the base conda environment, however best practices generally recommend, especially in computing servers, to keep distinct packages indepedent.
+This command installs `chisel` in the base conda environment, however best practices generally recommend, especially in computing servers, to keep distinct packages independent.
 Therefore, it is preferable to use the following command to install `chisel`:
 ```shell
 conda create -n chisel chisel